Siemens Viaggio Comfort: History

 Siemens first produced the Viaggio Comfort railcars in response to a request by the Austrian Federal Railways (ÖBB) for locomotive-hauled push-pull trainsets for its upcoming Railjet high-speed rail service.
 Typically, high-speed rail services use electric multiple units, but ÖBB had recently purchased a fleet of Siemens EuroSprinter electric locomotives that it wanted to continue to use.
 After a bidding process, it was announced in February 2006 that the Siemens Viaggio Comfort was the best design as well as the least expensive.
 The initial February 2006 order was for 23 sets of 7-coach trains, which was followed by a second order by ÖBB for 44 more sets in September 2007.
 The total value of the order was €798 million for 469 passenger carriages.

 The industrial design company Spirit Design was contracted to provide an exterior and interior design.
 The shape of the forward end of the control car (also known as a cab car or driving trailer) was derived from the design of the Siemens EuroSprinter locomotives that the trainsets would be paired with.
 The trainsets were built at the Siemens factory in Maribor, Slovenia, and the first unit was completed on 15 September 2008, and put on display in several locations including the InnoTrans trade fair before beginning test runs in late 2008.
 The first Railjet commercial service started on 14 December 2008.

-Between September 2011 and May 2012, Czech Railways (ČD) negotiated to have seven of the trainsets ordered by ÖBB transferred to it, for use on its high-speed rail service which would also be called Railjet.
+Between September 2011 and May 2012, České dráhy (ČD) negotiated to have seven of the trainsets ordered by ÖBB transferred to it, for use on its high-speed rail service which would also be called Railjet.
 The Viaggio Comfort railcars went into service with ČD on 15 June 2014.

-In July 2018 the Czech Railways ordered 10 5-car trainsets from the Siemens Mobility and Škoda Transportation consortium.
-The units operate on domestic lines between Prague and Cheb via Pilsen or Ústí nad Labem.
+In July 2018, ČD ordered 10 5-car trainsets from the Siemens Mobility and Škoda Transportation consortium.
+The units operate on domestic lines between Prague and Cheb via Plzeň or Ústí nad Labem.
 These units have decreased maximum speed of 200 km/h as they do not feature the control car as part of the car formation.
 They are branded as InterJet.
 The commercial service started on 12 December 2021.

-In April 2021 the Czech Railways ordered another 20 9-car trainsets from the Siemens Mobility and Škoda Transportation consortium.
+In April 2021, ČD ordered another 20 9-car trainsets from the Siemens Mobility and Škoda Transportation consortium.
 The units will be operated on international services from Prague to Hamburg, Budapest, and Vienna.
 The shape of the forward end of the control car will be derived from the design of the Siemens Vectron locomotives.
 The total value of the order is 12.5 billion CZK (approximately €490 million) for 180 passenger carriages.